Codefend/core/README.md

 Defend Your Code By All Means Necessary. 💪 😎

 Options:
-  -i, --init       Create .codefendrc.json (configuration file) -c, --check      Check .codefendrc.json for potential warnings/errors -o, --obfuscate  Obfuscate your project (based on .codefendrc.json) -v, --version    output the version number
+  -i, --init       Create the config file .codefendrc.json -c, --check      Check .codefendrc.json for potential warnings/errors -o, --obfuscate  Obfuscate your project (based on .codefendrc.json) -v, --version    output the version number